Capgemini/powerapps-specflow-bindings/CONTRIBUTING.md

 - Running all tests are **not** required as the CI/PR build will do these.
 Test and verify only the steps or features you have impacted or made changes to.
 - The first time you run the test suite, a managed solution will be installed into the environment which takes a couple minutes.
 If the first test run times out, try again - it was likely due to this.
-- At times when buiding a solution, it fails and you receive some Build.exe errors or warnings.
+- At times when building a solution, it fails and you receive some MSBuild.exe errors or warnings.
 This prevents you from cancelling the build process as it hangs.
-You can stop or kill the Build.exe proceess by starting the Task Master and ending the process - you can close the Visual Studio and restart it if this doesn't work.
-You can also run this code (taskkill /f /im chromedriver.exe) on your terminal.
+You can stop or kill the MSBuild.exe process by starting the Task Manager and ending the process - you can close the Visual Studio and restart it if this doesn't work.
+You can also run this code `taskkill /f /im chromedriver.exe` on your terminal.

 ## Pull request process